Introducation to Hard Skills vs Soft Skills

 Hard Skills vs Soft Skills Infographics

-Below infographics on Hard Skills vs Soft Skills,throws light on major points of differences between the two skills.
+The infographics on Hard Skills vs Soft Skills highlight the major differences between the two skills.

-Hard skills are required by you to perform specific tasks in your workplace or business.
-They are teachable skills which can be tangible and measured with tests, exams and interviews.
-For a person to acquire a hard skill, there are certain prerequisites that should be met by him/her.
-For example to be a surgeon, that particular individual should possess an above average IQ (Intelligence Quotient).
+Your workplace or business demands hard skills for performing specific tasks.
+They are teachable skills that can be tangible and measured with tests, exams, and interviews.
+For a person to acquire a complex skill, specific prerequisites should be met by them.
+For example, to be a surgeon, that particular individual should possess an above-average IQ (Intelligence Quotient).
 Your hard skills are often centered on the logical or left side of your brain.

 - Programming